buffaloj/BufTools.DataStorage/README.md

 }
 ```

-2. Register your DBContext and a UnitOfWork for dependency injection:
+2. Register your DBContext and a DataStore for dependency injection:

 ```cs
 builder.Services.AddDbContext<MyDbContext>(